Dubai logistics firm Tristar drops IPO plans

 The company saw weak demand for its shares, said two sources familiar with the matter.
 The offering was planned to close on April 15.

-Part-owned by Kuwaiti logistics firm Agility, Tristar had previously intended to list in London, but plans were scrapped after turmoil at London-listed healthcare firm NMC shook investor confidence in Gulf companies.
+Part-owned by Kuwaiti logistics firm Agility (AGLT.KW), Tristar had previously intended to list in London, but plans were scrapped after turmoil at London-listed healthcare firm NMC shook investor confidence in Gulf companies.

 Tristar said earlier this month it expected to raise between 438 million and 537 million dirhams as part of its primary offering, and another 90 to 240 million from a secondary offering.